 Community Advisory Panel

 The Community Advisory Panel (CAP) is an integral part of the RBDC Strategy.
-The CAP includes twelve diverse residents, particularly from Black, Indigenous and other racialized communities, as well as youth representatives.
+The CAP includes 13 diverse residents, particularly from Black, Indigenous and other racialized communities, as well as youth representatives.
 The members bring experience in community organizing, academia, and social services; and includes four consultants with highly specialized expertise in racial equity and policing.

 The CAP is one example of the broad consultations taking place across the Service with community stakeholders – which are instrumental in ensuring transparency and accountability.
 As the Service continues to make progress in implementing comprehensive police reform, they are doing so in collaboration with communities, ensuring their priorities, diverse perspectives and lived experiences are reflected in decision-making.